swagger-api/swagger.io-docs/docs/spec-explained/parameters.md

 ### Path Parameters

-Path parameters are components of an URL path that can vary.
+Path parameters are components of a URL path that can vary.
 They are typically used to point to a specific resource within a collection, such as a user identified by ID.
-An URL can have several path parameters, each denoted with curly braces `{ }`.
+A URL can have several path parameters, each denoted with curly braces `{ }`.

 ```
 GET /users/{id}